Sophie Winkleman: Personal life

 Winkleman married Lord Frederick Windsor, the son of Prince and Princess Michael of Kent, in Hampton Court Palace on 12 September 2009.
 By virtue of her marriage, she became entitled to be styled as Lady Frederick Windsor, but continues to use her own name in her professional career.
-On 15 August 2013, the couple had a daughter, who was born at the Ronald Reagan UCLA Medical Center in Los Angeles, and is the first grandchild of Prince and Princess Michael of Kent.
+On 15 August 2013, the couple had a daughter, who was born at the Ronald Reagan UCLA Medical Center in Los Angeles, California, and is the first grandchild of Prince and Princess Michael of Kent.
 Their second daughter was born in 2016 at Chelsea and Westminster Hospital.

 In November 2017, Winkleman was seriously injured in a head-on car crash, suffering a broken back and foot.
 She was a back-seat passenger in a car when another vehicle struck her car after swerving to avoid a deer.
 It was reported that she would not suffer long-term problems, but faced weeks of recuperation.

 In June 2020, she became royal patron of the Children's Surgery Foundation.
-The following month, she became first female patron of School-Home Support, and in June 2022, she presented the BBC Radio 4 Appeal on its behalf.
+The following month, she became first female patron of School-Home Support, and in June 2022, she presented the Radio 4 Appeal on its behalf.

 In February 2025, she spoke at a conference for the Alliance for Responsible Citizenship, alongside figures including Jordan Peterson, Nigel Farage and Peter Thiel.
+She warned of the adverse effects of excessive technology use, particularly in the education systems.